msillano/tuyaDAEMON/README.md

 - logs all events in the mySQL` 'tuyathome:messages'` table
 - uses _frendly names_ for all devices and properties, in any language

-_If you are interested in the reasons behind tuyaDAEMON's project choices, you can read [why-tuyaDEAMON](why-tuyaDEAMON.pdf) - In italiano: [perché-tuyaDAEMON](perchè-tuyaDEAMON.pdf)._
+_If you are interested in the reasons behind tuyaDAEMON's project choices, you can read [why-tuyaDEAMON](why-tuyaDEAMON.pdf) - In italiano: [perché-tuyaDAEMON](perchè-tuyaDEAMON.pdf). note: To make pdf links work, download the file and use your viewer._
 ### INPUT
   Only one public entry point, for user commands (SET/GET/SCHEMA/MULTIPLE), the _'IN commands link'_ node (see).
 Command example (SET), it uses only _frendly names_:
   ````